miurahr/assertj-swing/README.md

 ## Why forked?

-AssertJ project forked the original project because a fest-swing project was stopped to maintain, and AssertJ project has been seeking a maintainer of assertj-swing project, and stopped to maintain from Sep., 2020.
+AssertJ project forked the original project because a fest-swing project was stopped to maintain, and AssertJ project has been seeking a maintainer of assertj-swing project and stopped to maintain from Sep., 2020.
 We got several warnings when using assertj-swing framework because of a lack of support for recent Java versions.

-There are several forked projects that have individual improvements and there have not been integrated yet.
+There are several forked projects that have individual improvements, and there have not been integrated yet.
 OmegaT project uses assertj-swing-junit for testing GUI parts, especially for a vldocking library and plan to test OmegaT itself in the future.

-Because it is important to keep dependencies secure, and catch up new Java versions, we decided to fork it and integrate efforts into our repository.
+Because it is important to keep dependencies secure and catch up new Java versions, we decided to fork it and integrate efforts into our repository.

 ## What are changed from the original?